erica-prog/Airbnb-factors-prices-project/README.md

 The Test and Train group shapes  for ``hosting_listing_count``, ``neighbourhood_cleansed_Cat`` and ``room_type_Cat`` were (46632,3) and (19986,3), respectively.

 One would perform TTS on a data set randomly(apart from time series).
 So, we  separated the models into 2 groups: train and test.
-This allows us to use one set to train the model on and then another to test it with.
-For a large-sized dataset like ours, a 70/30 split between train and test is usually conventional.
+This allows us to use one set to train the model on and split the other dataset as a testing dataset.
+For a large-sized dataset, a 70/30 split between train and test is usually conventional.

-The simplest way you could create a train and trust dataset from the initial one is by using Scikit-learn’s train_test split function with the test size = 0.3.
-This would however lead to one issue: The target value( i.e price) could be biassed by chance.
+The simplest way to create a train and trust dataset from the initial one is by using Scikit-learn’s train_test split function with the test size = 0.3.
+This would however lead to one issue: The target value( i.e price) could be biased by chance.

 1. Linear Regression

-The reason why to choose ``availability_365`` as an independent variable is because it is one of the top important features to predict prices.
-Furthermore, the customers are interested mainly in the availability of the property when one is booking in AirBnB.
+The reason to choose ``availability_365`` as an independent variable is because it is one of the top important features to predict prices.
+Furthermore, customers are mainly interested in the availability of the property when booking an AirBnB booking.

 Linear Regression was set as a baseline model on the dataset using all of the features as model inputs.
-A python package, Sklearn, was used to calculate this model; the results are as follows:
+A Python package, Sklearn, was used to calculate this model; the results are as follows:
 - intercept: 0.1668724
 - The coefficient is 129.48.
 By checking the R-squared, we can see that less than half of the variance in the outcome variable(price)  can be explained by the model.